bkazez/cantatas-static/_howtos/add-keys.md

 5. Type the key using uppercase for major, lowercase for minor, `#` for sharp, and `b` for flat.
 See [the column reference](/docs/references/columns#key-start-key-end) for details.

+6. If this is a recitative, the music will likely be harmonically and tonally unsettled, with only fleeting sense of tonic.
+Therefore, look for the first time (usually in measure 1 or 2) that there is any sense of tonic in the melody/harmony.

 ## How to find **key_end**

 1. If this is a recitative, just type the key of the last chord.
 2. Otherwise, follow steps 1–4 above.
 3. Check for special cases:
 - _Da capos:_ If a movement has a da capo, the `key_end` is the last key of the A section, <em>not</em> the B section.